ArionMiles/ArionMiles.github.io/content/about.md

 Outside of classes I am working on my skills as a fullstack developer, learning new stuff, and love to build solutions to real life problems using programming.

-I'm currently looking for full-time Junior Software Engineering roles.
+I'm currently looking for full-time Junior Software Engineer roles.
 If you'd like to chat, you can reach out to me at `kanishk@arionmiles.me`

 You can see my resume [here](/pdfs/resume.pdf).